 - Modifications of IT policies for employees and end users

 Similar to the pen tests that are conducted within the organization to keep a check on possible external attacks, internal penetration testing is also an integral part of IT security management.
 Given the increased usage of smart phone devices and the culture of BYOD (bring your own device), it is now extremely important to keep a check on the safety of using these devices within the organization premises.

-Enterprise Security has now become an issue of employee education and duty as well.
-There are multiple touch points within and outside the IT network where employees can fall prey to phishing schemes and automatically invite risk for the organization.
-Owing to flexi-work and work from home cultures, employees access and use organization’s assets that are Internet facing (email, VPN, web, file sharing, etc.) more often than they used to.
+Enterprise security has now become an issue of employee education and duty as well.
+There are multiple touchpoints within and outside the IT network where employees can fall prey to phishing schemes and automatically invite risk for the organization.
+Owing to flexi-work and work from home cultures, employees access and use organization’s assets that are Internet facing (such as email, VPN, web, file sharing) more often than they used to.
 This puts the organization at additional risks, which are under less control and need to be considered more strongly than before.

-Undoubtedly, the development, implementation and maintenance of any enterprise information security system for an organization is not a small task.
+Undoubtedly, there is much complexity to the development, implementation, and maintenance of any enterprise information security system for an organization.
 As members of the senior management, we always ensure that we provide the best solutions to drive up productivity within the organization while we mitigate and manage any probable risk.
 While you communicate and create awareness about cyber threats, make sure that you also keep a check on any data leakage.
-In the growing digital economy, more eyes and ears on the ground would ensure better security risk coverage for the organization. .
+In the growing digital economy, more eyes and ears on the ground would ensure better security risk coverage for the organization.